nhartner/xrp-vanity-address/README.md

 1. ### Roulette Mode

-   In this mode, vanity addresses are generated against a list of the 20,000 search words according to Google.
+   In this mode, vanity addresses are generated against a list of the top 20,000 search terms according to Google.
    ```shell
    ./vanity-generator.sh
    ```